Skip to main content

 • Grand mal seizures

-In most cases, a monitored in-home detox can provide the supervision and expertise to manage withdrawal symptoms as they arise.
-In the event of the delirium tremens emerging during alcohol detox, the individual will be provided with emergency services.
+In-home detox can provide the supervision and expertise to manage withdrawal symptoms as they arise.
+If delirium tremens emerges during alcohol detox, we will provide the individual with emergency services.

 Treatment elements include:

-• Psychotherapy.
+• Psycho therapy.
 Individual therapy sessions help to process and heal underlying issues that may be factors in the addiction behaviors.
-In addition, cognitive behavioral therapy can assist individuals in modifying their responses to stressors or triggers, becoming foundational recovery skills.
+Moreover, cognitive-behavioral therapy can help individuals adapt their responses to stressors or triggers, establishing essential skills for recovery.

-• Group sessions.
-Support groups are helpful in cultivating peer support, which can help individuals remain engaged in their treatment.
+• Support Groups.
+Support groups help people by providing peer support and encouraging active participation in their treatment.
 Group sessions involve a small number of participants led by a clinician who will encourage sharing and supportive behaviors.

 • Medication.
-Some individuals benefit from medications for a co-occurring mental health disorder.
-By managing the symptoms of the disorder through medications such as antidepressants, the addiction treatment is more effective.
+Certain individuals find relief through medications for a co-occurring mental health disorder.
+By managing the symptoms of the disorder through medications such as mood enhancers, addiction treatment is more effective.

 • Holistic complementary activities.
-Because stress is a leading factor for relapse, addiction treatment now includes relaxation techniques.
+Given that stress is a major contributor to relapse, modern addiction treatment integrates relaxation techniques.
 Learning how to manage stress and induce relaxation is an important coping skill.

-• Recovery community.
+• Recovery Participation.
 Participation in local recovery meetings such as A.A. can encourage social support and accountability.

 Kinkaid Private Care Drug Overdose Treatment at Home